raspberrypilearning/top-5-emoji-list/en/step_4.md

 --- task ---

-**Test:** Now the main part of your page should be slightly transparent.
+**Test:** Check that the main part of your page is slightly transparent.

-What happens if you change the `opacity` to `50`, `75` or `90`.
+What happens if you change the `opacity` to `50`, `75`, or `90`.
 Try different values in your CSS rule and see which you prefer.

 <div>
 <iframe src="https://trinket.io/embed/html/dace865226?outputOnly=true" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>